letsleaveitempty/courses_api/README.md

 - creating a Course
 - deleting a User
 - deleting a Course
-- enrolling a User in a Course
+- enrolling a User in a Course x
-- withdraw a User's enrollment from a Course
+- withdraw a User's enrollment from a Course x
 - fetching the Courses that a User is enrolled to
 - fetching list of Courses with the number of enrollments for each Course